 National Social Work Ebook Continuing Education

-Chapter 1: Cultural Humility for Behavioral Health Professionals 6 CE Hours
+Chapter 1: Cultural Humility in Behavioral Health 3 CE Hours

-Dr. Jameca Woody Cooper is a Counseling psychologist, educator, entrepreneur, author, and civic leader.
-Dr. Jameca holds a master’s and Ph.D. in Counseling Psychology from the University of Missouri Columbia.
-Her company, Emergence Psychological Services, has served the Saint Louis community for How to receive credit ● Read the entire course online or in print. ● Depending on your state requirements you will be asked to complete: ○ A mandatory test (a passing score of 75 percent is required).
-Test questions link content to learning Colibri Healthcare, LLC implemented mechanisms prior to the planning and implementation of the continuing education activity, to identify and resolve conflicts of interest for all individuals in a position to control content of the course activity.
-Disclaimer The information provided in this activity is for continuing education purposes only and is not meant to substitute for the independent medical judgment of a healthcare provider relative Disclosures Resolution of conflict of interest
+nursing professional development specialist and healthcare author.
+She earned a doctoral degree in adult education and an MS in nursing from Penn State University, and a BSN from Bloomsburg University.
+Dr. Avillion has held a variety of nursing positions as a staff nurse in critical care, physical medicine, and rehabilitation settings, as well as numerous leadership roles in professional development.
+She has published extensively and is a frequent presenter How to receive credit ● Read the entire course online or in print. ● Answer the final examination questions at the end of the course. ○ A passing grade of 75% is required.
+Test questions link content to Learning outcomes as a method Colibri Healthcare, LLC implemented mechanisms prior to the planning and implementation of the continuing education activity, to identify and resolve conflicts of interest for all individuals in a position to control content of the course activity.
+Disclaimer The information provided in this activity is for continuing education purposes only and is not meant to substitute for the independent medical judgment of a healthcare provider Disclosures Resolution of conflict of interest

-©2023: All Rights Reserved.
+©2024: All Rights Reserved.
 Materials may not be reproduced without the expressed written permission or consent of Colibri Healthcare, LLC.
 The materials presented in this course are meant to provide the consumer with general information on the topics covered.
 The information provided was prepared by professionals with practical knowledge of the areas covered.
 It is not meant to provide medical, legal, or professional advice.
 Colibri Healthcare, LLC recommends that you consult a medical, legal, or professional services expert licensed in your state.
 Colibri Healthcare, LLC has made all reasonable efforts to ensure that all content provided in this course is accurate and up to date at the time of printing, but does not represent or warrant that it will apply to your situation nor circumstances and assumes no liability from reliance on these materials.
 Quotes are collected from customer feedback surveys.
 The models are intended to be representative and not actual customers.
-Learning objectives After completing this course, the learner will be able to: Š Describe dimensions of diversity in the United States (U.S.).
+Learning outcomes

 Page 1